 - Avoidance by non-evil leaders of the uncomfortable task of re-directing people who do not embrace constructive values, either into low impact roles or out of the organisation.

 As good staff are replaced, every now and again a new recruit will find themselves right at home in this unsavoury environment, due to shared values.
-So they stay, and evil concentrates.
+So they stay and evil concentrates.

-For example, Mia Freedman, founder of Mamamia and a capable and dynamic executive, described her brief experience with Australian broadcaster Channel Nine as “a culture so toxic and so bad for women that it was the most distressing career experience of my life”.
+Mia Freedman, founder of Mamamia and a capable and dynamic executive, described her brief experience with Australian broadcaster Channel Nine as “a culture so toxic and so bad for women that it was the most distressing career experience of my life”.
 [Channel Nine Boys’ Club.
 Mamamia.]

 An ethical and informed person would require heroic resilience to take on a role at Monsanto these days, a poster child for corporate evil.
-The concentration of poor ethics and denial appears overwhelming.
+The concentration of poor ethics appears overwhelming.
 [Monsanto Faces Blowback Over Cancer Cover-Up.
 Der Spiegel.]

 How to change an unhealthy culture

 Changing a negative culture in a team or business, before it’s too far gone, is actually a relatively straightforward task.
-It has two steps:
+It has just two steps:

-Whilst this certainly can work — I have had some memorable successes coaching lynchpin individuals — this approach requires patience with human nature and willingness to embrace the uncertainty of the outcome.
+Whilst this certainly can work — I have had some memorable successes coaching lynchpin individuals, especially divisional bosses — this approach requires patience with human nature and the willingness to travel a bumpy road.

-Actually, there is a third step.
-We did something very important before any of this — workshopped the culture the CEO wanted to create, including the behaviours and skills that would drive it.
-It’s important to take time to carefully articulate the culture you want, so that you know precisely who to recruit.
+I and the CEO did something very important first — we workshopped the culture he wanted to create, including the behaviours and skills that would drive it.
+It’s important to invest in carefully articulating the culture you want, so that you know precisely who to recruit.

 Evil rises to the top, like fat on milk

-The problem is that once a negative culture has taken shape, great inertia is created by the critical mass of people behaving badly.
+Once a negative culture has taken shape, great inertia is created by the critical mass of people behaving badly.
 By the time evil has concentrated to this degree, it’s nigh impossible for a good-natured outlier to survive in that environment, let alone have a measurable positive impact.

 So they leave, or get booted, and evil concentrates a little more.